Photobook Community Meta-list 2025

 6 The Classroom – Hicham Benohoud (Loose Joints)

-Chosen by 10 Francesca Marani, 16 Blind, 18 Guillaume Delacroix, 28 Joe Dilworth, 37 Gerry Brakus, 61 Sugar Paper
+Chosen by 10 Francesca Marani, 16 Blind Magazine, 18 Guillaume Delacroix, 28 Joe Dilworth, 37 Gerry Brakus, 61 Sugar Paper.

 6 Too Many Products Too Much Pressure – Janet Delaney (Deadbeat Club)

-Chosen by 5 Robin Titchener, 10 Monique Deschaines, 40 Martin Amis, 47 Ed Templeton, 49 Stephen Goldblatt, 52 Brad Zellar
+Chosen by 5 Robin Titchener, 10 Monique Deschaines, 40 Martin Amis, 47 Ed Templeton, 49 Stephen Goldblatt, 52 Brad Zellar.

 5 selections